EntrustCorporation/ansible-role-cagw/examples/apache-webserver/README.md

     force: '{{ force }}'
 ```
 ## Step 4: Setup and configure endpoint with Apache Webserver
+Below tasks are relevant for Apache webserver installation with SSL module as well as configuring the webserver to leverage the private key and the certificate generated in above tasks.
 ```
 - name: Install the latest version of Apache
   yum: